niesmo/dgd-youtube/README.md

-# Detroit-Google-Developer
+# Detroit Google Developer's Demo
-I could not come up with a better name
+It now has a better name